Bourkekev/ms3-your-recipe-hub/README.md

 So I changed the form method to GET and got the category selected using request.args.
 This way the category parameter is passed through the url like /category/?category_name=Chicken.
 So this url can be reloaded, or copied, shared and opened in a new window and still works.
 So the user cannot generate an error like was possible with POST.

-Similary I then changed the text search form and view to use the GET method, otherwise reloading the search result page cause an error.
+Similarly I then changed the text search form and view to use the GET method, otherwise reloading the search result page cause an error.
 But using the GET method makes the search results url work if shared or copied to a new window.

 ### Materialize select dropdown would not work on mobile